 Hi there!
 I'm Lisa Lisson, and I'm passionate about helping people like you discover their ancestors and expand their family tree without feeling overwhelmed or uncertain about the next steps.

 Welcome to the Are You My Cousin? newsletter!
 Each week, I share actionable genealogy research advice to help you grow a healthy - and accurate - family tree.
 Did someone forward this to you?
 Subscribe so you never miss an issue.
-Hi Reader, Recently, I spent a weekend with my daughter.
-We tried out new restaurants and bakeries 😋, sipped new spring coffee drinks and laced up our running shoes for a lovely mother-daughter run.
-(Yep, I'm still love running!)
-While sipping our peach cobbler...
+Hi Reader, While we're celebrating Independence Day here in the U.S. this week, I know many of you around the world have summer holidays that bring families together.
+Whether it's Canada Day, summer festivals, or just weekend gatherings—whenever families gather,...

 Welcome to the Are You My Cousin? newsletter!
 Each week, I share actionable genealogy research advice to help you grow a healthy - and accurate - family tree.
 Did someone forward this to you?
 Subscribe so you never miss an issue.
-Hi Reader, Do you ever feel like you've hit a brick wall with your family research?
-This week, I want to share a simple habit that's helped me make numerous breakthroughs over the years - regularly rechecking genealogy databases for new content.
-Many researchers...
+Hi Reader, It's been scorching hot here ☀️☀️☀️ this week, and I'm spending way more time indoors than usual.
+But you know what?
+All this extra indoor time has given me more time for my personal family history research, and I'm reminded once again why I love this work...